JanMelicharik/devops-task/README.md

 minikube service bookstore-api --url
 ```

 > *This might throw an error as the service might not be running.
-That could be cause by LoadBalancer - it's provided by cloud providers and `minikube` doesn't support it.
+That could be caused by LoadBalancer - it's provided by cloud providers and `minikube` doesn't support it.*
 >
-> The pod for the service might still be in `Pending` state.
-You can check that with `kubectl get pods`
+> *The pod for the service might still be in `Pending` state.
+You can check that with `kubectl get pods`*
 >
-> It is possible to bypass this issue with `minikube tunnel` command in separate terminal window.*
+> *It is possible to bypass this issue with `minikube tunnel` command in separate terminal window.*

 When you visit the URL provided by `minikube`, you'll see the welcome message for Bookstore API.